BridgesLab/PrecisionNutrition/Human Genetics/README.md

 ## Filtering and Analysis of Instrument SNPS

 SNPS were clumped using plink as above and analyzed using the R script `ld_clump_analysis.qmd`.
 We filtered to only include SNPS with a European MAF >= 0.01 and calculated summary statistics for both calcium and cholesterol SNPs.
+Wrote out the list of filtered SNPs.